joshuaspaulding/aws-management/README.md

 **Permission errors**
 - Confirm your AWS profiles have access to CloudWatch services
 - Verify you can list log groups with each profile

+**Virtual environment issues**
+- Make sure you've activated the virtual environment before running the tool
+- Verify all dependencies are installed: `pip list`
+- Try recreating the virtual environment if you encounter issues

 ## Contributing